-Kelly Krause is a member of the Business Practice Group, where she focuses her practice on transactional matters and various aspects of corporate law, including mergers and acquisitions, entity formation, corporate governance, taxation, securities, financing, and commercial contracts.
-She is also a member of the Bankruptcy and Creditors’ Rights Section where she assists businesses in navigating Chapter 11 restructuring and other issues under federal bankruptcy law and Wisconsin creditor-debtor law.
+Kelly Krause is a member of the Business Practice Group, where she focuses her practice on transactional matters and various aspects of corporate law, including mergers and acquisitions, corporate governance, financing, and commercial contracts.
+She also assists businesses in navigating corporate workouts, Chapter 11 restructuring and other issues under federal bankruptcy law and Wisconsin creditor-debtor law.

 Prior to joining von Briesen, Kelly worked on an in-house legal team at a large, Milwaukee-based business.
 There, she gained the perspective that now informs how she addresses and anticipates the needs of her business clients.
 She also served as a federal law clerk for the Hon.
 Beth E. Hanan on the U.S. Bankruptcy Court for the Eastern District of Wisconsin.